Signed in as:

 Interview Q & A with Dave Barber

-How early did you start playing music?
+When did you start playing music?

-When I was 12 years old, I heard the five-string banjo tv theme song for The Beverly Hillbillies.
-It’s probably the same story for every banjo player out there.
-There’s a few generations of us with that same story!
-It was a magical thing to me.
-I immediately started saving my money, and by the end of that summer I had enough to buy one.
-I remember thinking that very first day of having that banjo, even before I could play it, that if there ever was a way to become a professional musician…how amazing would that be?
+When I was 12 years old, I heard Earl Scruggs play the banjo on the tv theme song for The Beverly Hillbillies.
+It was a magical thing to me, the power and the aggressive sound that this one instrument could make.
+I immediately started saving my money, and by the end of that summer I bought my first banjo.
+I remember thinking, even before I could play it, that if there ever was a way to become a professional musician…how amazing would that be?

 Did you have a lesson that first day?